Multi-cluster Ingress

 (Optional) if you don't have an existing workload to route traffic to, deploy

-as a sample application:apiVersion: v1 kind: Pod metadata: labels: run: nginx name: nginx spec: containers: - name: nginx image: nginx --- apiVersion: v1 kind: Service metadata: labels: run: nginx name: nginx spec: ports: - port: 80 protocol: TCP targetPort: 80 selector: run: nginx
+nginxas a sample application:apiVersion: v1 kind: Pod metadata: labels: run: nginx name: nginx spec: containers: - name: nginx image: nginx --- apiVersion: v1 kind: Service metadata: labels: run: nginx name: nginx spec: ports: - port: 80 protocol: TCP targetPort: 80 selector: run: nginx -

 Apply the following

-:apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: nginx annotations: tailscale.com/proxy-group: ingress-proxies tailscale.com/tags: "tag:internal-apps" spec: tls: - hosts: - nginx rules: - http: paths: - backend: service: name: nginx port: number: 80 pathType: Prefix path: / ingressClassName: tailscale
+Ingressresource to expose nginx with the DNS namenginx.<your-tailnet-domain>:apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: nginx annotations: tailscale.com/proxy-group: ingress-proxies tailscale.com/tags: "tag:internal-apps" spec: tls: - hosts: - nginx rules: - http: paths: - backend: service: name: nginx port: number: 80 pathType: Prefix path: / ingressClassName: tailscale -

 (Optional) Wait for the HTTPS endpoints to be ready: